-If you are a new degree-seeking student there are three required steps, assessment, orientation and advising that you must complete before you can enroll in classes.
-Check out the required enrollment steps to help guide in completing these important requirements.
+If you are a new degree-seeking student there are four required steps, assessment, orientation and advising that you must complete before you can enroll in classes.
+Check out the required enrollment steps to help guide you in completing these important requirements.

 The recruitment staff at TMCC have a variety of services to support counselors and career technicians in educating and assisting students in moving on to postsecondary education.
 Contact a recruiter for more information.

 Academic advisors are available throughout the year to help students explore options for educational programs, majors, transfer procedures, class selection and other information about the College.